Formula 1: How sensor technology is changing the race | ZDNet

 In terms of collaboration, the AT&T partnership with Red Bull Racing also sees the former provide mobility and tablets for the team, as well as Cisco unified comms products including Jabber and WebEx, and smartboard and telepresence solutions, with all comms in the garage done using VoIP.

-AT&T has a specific trackside telemetry desk at each race, as well as a dedicated operations room back in the Red Bull Racing HQ in the UK.
+AT&T helps run a trackside telemetry desk at each race, as well as a dedicated operations room back in the Red Bull Racing HQ in the UK.

 While AT&T brings the connectivity equipment, Red Bull Racing transports its own computing at the edge, including servers and a mini-datacentre, to each track.

-"We've just introduced a whole bunch of new trackside servers which are HPE SimpliVity gear ... network function virtualisation is a huge benefit because it means that we're not carting around so many boxes, so many different pieces of equipment," Chilton told ZDNet.
+"We've just introduced a whole bunch of new trackside servers which are HPE SimpliVity gear," Chilton told ZDNet, adding that other improvements include network function virtualisation, which is "a huge benefit because it means that we're not carting around so many boxes, so many different pieces of equipment".

 "The startup times for those racks is critical ... we're relying on that resource to handle the data, handle the processing."